 Outsourcing, if executed correctly, makes terrific sense for online entrepreneurs.
 Give it a shot, take a chance, it can help you focus on the more important tasks and also achieve a bit more balance.
-If you’re interested in understanding how much it costs to build a website, we have a more indepth discussion here.
+If you’re interested in understanding how much does a web site cost, we have a more in-depth discussion here.

 Did you know you can also outsource content writing for your website?
 Click here to find out how to outsource content.